Beamanator/Just-To-Learn/react-native/README.md

     - `View` component is a component for styling `Text` or other components inside
         - makes positioning easier
         - useful props: `style` for styling
+        - also can be used to group sibling components - like Fragment
     - `Flex Box` is used for positioning to container elements in react-native!
         - `justifyContent` - aligns content in vertical direction (except in 1 case)
             - `'flex-end'` - pushes text to bottom, `'center'` - center (vertically), `'flex-start'` - top of the container (basic default behavior).